-81. The Commission concludes, by a unanimous vote, that there has been no violation of Article 13 (Art.
+95. The Commission concludes, by a unanimous vote, that there has been no violation of Article 13 (Art.
 13) of the Convention.

-- D. As regards Article 14 (Art.
-14) of the Convention - 82.
-Article 14 (Art.
-14) of the Convention provides as follows:
+D. As regards Article 14 (Art.
+14) of the Convention

+96. Article 14 (Art.
+14) provides:

 "The enjoyment of the rights and freedoms set forth in this Convention shall be secured without discrimination on any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status."